Crucifixion of Jesus: New Testament narratives

-Paul is the earliest surviving source (apart from the gospels) to document Jesus' crucifixion.
+Paul is the earliest surviving source to document Jesus' crucifixion.
 Scholars have used Paul's chronology as evidence for the date of the crucifixion.
 However, the earliest detailed accounts of the death of Jesus are contained in the four canonical gospels.
 In the Synoptic Gospels, Jesus predicts his death in three separate places.
 All four gospel accounts conclude with an extended narrative of Jesus' arrest, initial trial at the Sanhedrin and final trial at Pilate's court, where Jesus is flogged, condemned to death, is led to the place of crucifixion initially carrying his cross before Roman soldiers induce Simon of Cyrene to carry it, and then Jesus is crucified, entombed, and resurrected from the dead.
 In each gospel account these five events in the life of Jesus are treated with more intense detail than any other portion of that Gospel's narrative.
 Scholars note that the reader receives an almost hour-by-hour account of what is happening.